Kim Johnson, Psy.D., LSSP – Director of Training

 Ashlee Peterson, BS, MS

-Ashlee Peterson is a clinical psychology associate at Johnson Neuropsychology.
-She completed her Master’s Degree in Clinical Psychology from Argosy University in Dallas, Texas.
+Ashlee Peterson is a non-certified psychometrist who administers standardized tests under the supervision and licensure of Dr. Johnson.
+Ashlee completed her Master’s Degree in Clinical Psychology from Argosy University in Dallas, Texas.
 She received her Bachelor’s Degree in Behavioral Science with a minor in sociology from Hardin Simmons University in Abilene, Texas.
-Prior to obtaining her master’s degree she worked as a cake decorator for almost ten years.
+Prior to obtaining her master’s degree, she worked as a cake decorator for almost ten years.
 She admits if she did not choose psychology she would have been in culinary school.
-While working on her master’s degree she completed her training/practicum at Johnson Neuropsychology before accepting accepting a full-time position with the Company.
-She has been trained in both psychological and neuropsychological evaluations for pediatrics and adults.
-She performs both private evaluations and evaluations for adolescents and adults who are seeking assistance through the Department of Assistive and Rehabilitative Services.
+While working on her Master’s degree, she completed her training/practicum at Johnson Neuropsychology before accepting accepting a full-time position with the Company.
+She has been trained in both psychological and neuropsychological tests for pediatrics and adults.
+She tests adolescents and adults who are seeking assistance through the Department of Assistive and Rehabilitative Services.
 She especially enjoys working with individuals with intellectual disabilities, high school and college-bound students with learning disabilities, and individuals with psychosis.
-She plans on one day completing her doctoral degree and continuing to perform psychological and neurological assessments for all ages.
+She plans on one day completing her doctoral degree in order to perform psychological and neuropsychological assessments for all ages.

 Connie Schoenrade, B.A.